rezhaque35/wifi-location-data-pipeline/wifi-scan-ingestion/wifi-scan-queue-consumer/README.md

 - ✅ **Automatically copy keystore/truststore to test resources**
 - ✅ Set up proper file permissions
 - ✅ Validate certificate generation

+**✨ Smart Behavior**: The script automatically detects if certificates already exist and **skips regeneration** to avoid disrupting your running services.
+Use `--force` flag only when you need to regenerate (requires service restart).

 ### What Gets Created
 ```